Hiring by American employers trailed forecasts in March, casting doubt on the vigor of the more than two-year-old economic expansion.

 Private payrolls, which exclude government agencies, rose 121,000 in March after a gain of 233,000 the prior month.
 They were projected to climb by 215,000.
 Manufacturing payrolls increased by 37,000 after a 31,000 gain.

 Sustained auto purchases are prompting Ford Motor Co.
-(F), the second-biggest U.S. automaker, to bring in more workers.
+(F:US), the second-biggest U.S. automaker, to bring in more workers.
 The Dearborn, Michigan-based manufacturer boosted its 2012 sales forecast to 14.5 million to 15 million vehicles from a previous projection of 13.5 million to 14.5 million.

 “We’ve already announced some shift increases, some adds in terms of shifts this year,” Erich Merkle, sales analyst at Ford, said April 3 on a conference call with analysts.
 “So, certainly we’ll be adding some people to fill those shifts.”